PurplePalette/sus-2-ymst-img/README.md

 ## Chart specifications
 Charts are written in sus format.
-The music score editor is assumed to be Ched.
+Editor is assumed to be Ched.

 | YMST                             | Ched                                          |
 | ------------------------------------ | --------------------------------------------- |